 - Gum disease or periodontitis

-You may notice your teeth are getting less sensitive to things like pain from cavities or hot or cold temperatures.
-This is because the nerves in your teeth can shrink as you get older.
-Conversely, if gum tissue recedes this could cause your teeth to become more sensitive as root tissue is left exposed.
+Your may notice that your teeth are becoming less sensitive to things like cavity pain or cold temperatures.
+This is because as you age, the nerves in your teeth shrink.
+If your gum tissue receds as you age, your teeth may actually become more sensitive as their root tissue is left exposed.